holidayextras/culture/pr-template.md

-#### What does this PR do?
-#### What unit or integration tests does this PR have?
-#### What selenium tests does this PR have?
-#### How should a developer review this?
-#### How should this be manually tested?
+#### What's this all about?
-#### Any background context you want to provide?
 #### What are the relevant tickets?
+#### What tests does this PR have?
+#### How should a developer review this code
+#### How should a developer test this code
 #### Screenshots (if appropriate)
 #### What gif best describes how you feel about this work?

 ---

-#### Developer Definition of Done/Quality Checklist (for PR author to complete BEFORE code review):
+#### PR author checklist:
-- [ ] I've checked there is appropriate unit, selenium and regression test coverage.
+- [ ] I've checked there is appropriate test coverage.
-- [ ] I've updated documentation with any changes to procedures.
+- [ ] I've updated documentation where necessary.
-- [ ] I've tested this cross-browser/device for visual changes.
+- [ ] I've tested this cross-browser/device where necessary.
-- [ ] I've checked this work against the requirements of the Jira.
 - [ ] I've manually checked this work against any dependent systems.
-- [ ] I've added and updated translations for all supported languages.
+- [ ] I've added translations where necessary.
+- [ ] I've added appropriate tracking where necessary.
-- [ ] I've informed those who need to know of any unforeseen impact of this work (database migrations, deployment procedure changes).
+- [ ] I've informed those who need to know of any unforeseen impact of this work.
 - [ ] I've checked that there are no negative speed or performance impacts from my work.
-- [ ] I've added appropriate tracking.
-- [ ] I am ready for this to be code reviewed, merged and tested.
+- [ ] I am ready for this to be code reviewed, tested and merged.

-#### IP or Developer Review:
-- [ ] I’ve witnessed the work behaving as expected.
-- [ ] I’ve run all the tests locally and they pass.
-- [ ] +1 from me!

-#### Software Engineer or Developer review:
+#### Software Engineer or Developer review checklist:
 - [ ] I’ve checked for appropriate test coverage.
 - [ ] I’ve checked for coding anti-patterns.
 - [ ] I've checked this work against the requirements of the Jira.
-- [ ] I’ve witnessed the work behaving as expected.
-- [ ] I’ve run all the tests locally and they pass.
 - [ ] +1 from me!

-#### Software Engineer or project guru review:
+#### Software Engineer or project guru review checklist:
 - [ ] I’ve checked for appropriate test coverage.
 - [ ] I’ve checked for coding anti-patterns.
 - [ ] I don’t believe this work introduces unnecessary technical debt.
-- [ ] I’ve witnessed the work behaving as expected.
-- [ ] I’ve run all the tests locally and they pass.
 - [ ] +1 from me!

-#### Software Tester review
-- [ ] I’ve run all the selenium tests locally and they pass.
-- [ ] I agree with the test coverage.